-Come to the park for a peaceful hike through the woods.
-Join our Docents for this fun family hike that is good for all ages.
-During this 2.2 mile hike with a 250 foot vertical, you will learn about Sugarloaf Park and its plants, animals, and history.
-The hike will begin and end at the Visitors Center.
-Hot chocolate at the finish!
+Come to the park for a peaceful hike through the woods, join our docents for this fun family hike that is good for all ages.
+During this 2 miles hike with a 400 foot vertical, you will learn more about Sugarloaf Park and its plants, animals, and history.
+Weather permitting, the hike will begin and end at the Visitors Center.
 No RSVP needed, and no charge for the hike. $8 parking fee.
 Location: 2605 Adobe Canyon Road, Kenwood.
-For more info, visit their website.
+Event details.

 - Museum Mondays for Little Ones

 Enjoy stories, arts and crafts activities, and movement games for children ages 1–5 and their caregivers.
 Cost: $5 per child, up to 2 adults per child are free before 11am.
 After 11 am, regular museum admission applies.
 Location: 2301 Hardies Lane, Santa Rosa.
 Event details.